 Patient One ViraCare™ supplies a botanical blend to stimulate immune system response.
 Combined with a foundation of standardized andrographis are standardized extracts of echinacea, eluthero and holy basil that supply additional immune-supportive polysaccharides, flavonoids and alkaloids.
 The immune boosting agents in ViraCare are recommended for short-term natural support when the body is challenged by stress and respiratory issues.

-Andrographis is associated with reducing discomfort from respiratory challenges when taken at the onset of sickness.
-Eluthero, echinacea and holy basil contribute adaptogenic actions in helping to protect against and resist the effects of occasional stress, including fighting off upper respiratory challenges.
+Andrographis is associated with reducing discomfort from respiratory challenges when taken at the onset of distress.
+Eluthero, echinacea and holy basil contribute adaptogenic actions in helping to protect against and resist the effects of occasional stress, including defense from upper respiratory challenges.
 Research also supports beneficial effects of the combination of andrographis with eluthero in supporting immune health.

 Patient One ViraCare reinforces andrographis with standardized extracts of three additional immune-supportive herbs.

 Eluthero is a well studied adaptogenic herb that protects the body and enhances its various systems against the effects of any type of stress.
-It increases interferon production and thus displays antiviral properties.
+It increases interferon production and thus decreases susceptibility to stressors.
 The use of eleuthero root dates back 2,000 years, when it was used for its immune-enhancing effects to defend against respiratory tract challenges.

 Echinacea, a perennial herb native to the midwestern region of North America, supplies antioxidant phenols and supports overall immune health.
-According to evidence found by archaeologists, Native Americans may have used echinacea for more than 400 years to treat infections and wounds.
+According to evidence found by archaeologists, Native Americans may have used echinacea for more than 400 years.
 While this herb was popular during the 18th and 19th centuries, its use began to decline following the introduction of antibiotics.
-In Germany today, Echinacea purpurea is used to treat colds along with upper respiratory tract and flu-like infections.
+In Germany today, Echinacea purpurea is used for upper respiratory tract symptoms.

 Holy basil, formally named Ocimum sanctum and also known as Tulsi, is a versatile adaptogen that features high antioxidant activity and immunomodulatory properties.
-The extract from leaves has shown anti-asthmatic activity and antimicrobial properties as well as the ability to reduce histamine.
+The extract from leaves has shown to promote clear respiration as well as the ability to reduce histamine.